kubeshop/tracetest/docs/docs/live-examples/opentelemetry-store/use-cases/user-purchasing-products.md

 ## Building a Test Suite for This Scenario

-Using Tracetest, we can do that by [creating a test](../../../web-ui/creating-tests.md) for each step and later grouping these tests as [test suites](../../../web-ui/creating-test-suites.md) that have an [variable set](../../../concepts/variable-sets.md)].
+Using Tracetest, we can do that by [creating a test](../../../web-ui/creating-tests.md) for each step and later grouping these tests as [Test Suites](../../../web-ui/creating-test-suites.md) that have an [variable set](../../../concepts/variable-sets.md)].

-We can do that by creating the tests and test suites through the Web UI or using the CLI.
-In this example, we will use the CLI to create a Variable Set and then create the test suite with all tests needed.
+We can do that by creating the tests and Test Suites through the Web UI or using the CLI.
+In this example, we will use the CLI to create a Variable Set and then create the Test Suite with all tests needed.
 The [assertions](../../../concepts/assertions.md) that we will check are the same for every single test.

 ### Mapping Environment Variables